ben04allen/Cornering-Sim/README.md

 # Fully Parametric Dynamic Cornering CFD Simulation Environment

 ## 📌 Overview
 Developed for the LUMotorsport Formula Student team, this project establishes a fully automated, native STAR-CCM+ simulation environment designed to evaluate vehicle aerodynamic performance under transient cornering states.
-By parameterising the entire domain and vehicle attitude within the solver, the framework eliminates unnecessary CAD rebuilds in Siemens NX and provides high-fidelity flow-field data across diverse dynamic conditions.
+By parameterising the entire domain and vehicle attitude within the solver, the framework eliminates unnecessary CAD rebuilds in Siemens NX and provides high-fidelity flow-field data across a diverse range of conditions.

 ## ⚙️ Core Technical Architecture & Parameterization
 Unlike standard straight-line setups, this environment is fully driven by parameterised runtime variables within STAR-CCM+: